 Our visit inside the castle began with a self-guided tour through the many rooms, filled with art and furniture, collected by the royal family.

 The most striking room is the Long Hall.
-Originally a ballroom, the hall was also used for banquets and receptions.
+Formerly a ballroom, the hall was also used for banquets and receptions.
 At the far end of the hall, sits the king’s coronation chair.
 The throne of the queens is guarded by three, almost life-sized silver lions.

 On the ceiling is the Danish Coat of Arms, surrounded by the Order of the Elephant.
 In fact, with an elephant-lover in our midst, we couldn’t help by notice the elephant motif throughout the castle and its collections.
 The Order of the Elephant is Denmark’s highest honour and is now almost exclusively bestowed on royalty and heads of state.

 Our visit to Rosenborg Castle took around two hours and helped us escape a sudden downpour of rain.
 It was a fascinating peek inside Denmark’s royal history and is well worth a few hours of your time in Copenhagen.
-(Visit Rosenborg’s website for opening times and ticket prices.)

 Getting to Copenhagen from Brussels is relatively easy (and certainly well worth it).
 There are direct flights with Brussels Airlines and SAS from Brussels International Airport.
 (Check out our post on travelling from Belgium for more ideas).